-Reviewer Laura Angers
+Medically Reviewed By: Laura Angers

 Everything seems perfect.
-But suddenly, just as things get more serious, you realize there's something wrong.
+Then suddenly, just as things get more serious, you realize there's something wrong.
 You try not to let it bother you, but you can't help but take it personally when you're feeling down or having a bad day, and he doesn't seem to notice or care.
-It also seems that every time you share your feelings, especially your feelings of affection for him, he either turns it into a joke or just shuts down completely.
-Worst of all, he never shares his feelings either, not even his feelings for you, making you feel rejected and excluded from his life.
+It also seems that every time you share your feelings, especially your feelings of affection for him, he either turns it into a joke or shuts down completely.
+Worst of all, he never shares his feelings, not even his feelings for you, making you feel rejected and excluded from his life.

 Here are some of the essential benefits we get from achieving emotional intimacy in a relationship.

 - Physical and emotional safety.
 We have someone we can trust to help us in our most vulnerable moments.

 - The ability to overcome challenges in the relationship.
 Conflict in any relationship is inevitable.
-But close bonds of trust make it easier to surmount such obstacles, increasing the likelihood that the relationship can withstand the test of time.
+Nevertheless, close bonds of trust make it easier to surmount such obstacles, increasing the likelihood that the relationship can withstand the test of time.